MLumme/15PuzzleSolver/15puzzlesolver/Docs/implementation_documentation.md

 ### IDAStar

-Class for IDA*-search algorithm for finding shortest path trough the graph of puzzle configurations.
+Class for IDA*-search algorithm for finding shortest path through the graph of puzzle configurations.

 ### IDDFS

-Class for iterative deepening depth first search for finding shortest path trough the graph of puzzle configurations.
+Class for iterative deepening depth first search for finding shortest path through the graph of puzzle configurations.

 ### PuzzleState

-Class for storing states of the puzzle, responsible of computing/updating manhattan heuristic, produzong child-states, and remembernig the configuration of its parent board to avoid looping pack to it.
+Class for storing states of the puzzle, responsible of computing/updating Manhattan heuristic, producing child-states, and recalling the direction to its parent board to avoid looping pack to it.

 ### Solver

-Acts as a bridge between UI and the chosen pathfinding algorithm, additionally is responsible of converting algorithms output stack into simple array, and for computiong execution time of the search.
+Acts as a bridge between UI and the chosen pathfinding algorithm, additionally is responsible of converting algorithms output stack into simple array, and for computing the execution time of the search.

 main
 ----